hpitta26/scrimmage-server/README.md

 then do

-To run the server and worker, run in four separate tabs:
+To run the server and worker, run in five separate tabs:

 ```bash
 rabbitmq-server